ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **C2.2** RPP MAY support the contact transfer command from EPP.

-**C2.3** RPP MAY support searching and listing contacts filtered by name (exact/prefix), and Sponsoring Client, with pagination, the server MAY use a maximum limit on results.
+**C2.3** RPP SHOULD support searching and listing contacts filtered by name (exact/prefix), and Sponsoring Client, with pagination, the server MAY use a maximum limit on results.

 **C2.4** Functional equivalents for EPP contact statuses (e.g., ok, linked, client/serverUpdateProhibited, client/serverDeleteProhibited, pendingTransfer) MUST be supported, with clear mapping to HTTP/RPP responses.
 The protocol MUST define which statuses can be set by the server and which can be set by the Sponsoring Client.